programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

         # The driver "file" will create directories inside the configured
         # top level directory but never remove them.
 So, if you use purge
         # a lot, FYLR will leave empty directories on disk.
-        locfile:
+        file:
-          # The kind is either "file" or "s3" (see below)
+          # The kind is either "file" or "s3" or "azure" (see below)
           kind: file
           # Each location can configure a prefix which will
           # be attached before the file to be created